 https://photos.app.goo.gl/aqkCccnGJnHiH2L5A

-However, the first cave in this blog story belongs to the one formed in the foothill of an ancient volcano of the nowadays mountain of Bukulja in western Serbia, although the recent paper posted a theory that the mountain is much younger (15 million year ago) and instead formed in tectonic processes.
+However, the first cave in this blog story belongs to the one formed in the foothills of an ancient volcano of the nowadays mountain of Bukulja in western Serbia, although the recent paper posted a theory that the mountain is much younger (15 million years ago) and instead formed in tectonic processes.
 Whatever the case, the Risovača cave is definitely unique in the Balkans and probably on several occasions hosted families of Neanderthals during the Late Pleistocene era.
-Numerous tools from this period similar to those found within other Neanderthal sites across Europe are found here and preserved for display in local museum.
-Like with other groups and due to small numbers overall, Neanderthals most likely went extinct due to assimilation with modern humans in process called "bred into extinction".
+Numerous tools from this period similar to those found within other Neanderthal sites across Europe are found here and preserved for display in local museums.
+Like with other groups and due to small numbers overall, Neanderthals most likely went extinct due to assimilation with modern humans in a process called "bred into extinction".
 More about it I wrote in Neanderthals, Humans and Shared Caves.

 Risovača cave: